seregazhuk/seregazhuk.github.io_old/_posts/2016-07-19-laravel-middleware.md

 to the response, the session will start, the errors will be shared from the session and the csrf token will be verified.
 All of these middlewares are included in the framework.
 User-defined middlewares are usually located in the `app\Http\Middleware` directory.

-Every middleware must implement *handle()* method.
+Every middleware must implement the *handle()* method.
 This method processes the request and then passes it to the next middleware (the next layer of the onion).